 Once you’ve made sure you and your employees live and breath the company culture, you’ve got a solid base to work from.
 One of the reasons you want everyone to be on the same wavelength is because it means you have an army of brand ambassadors; your employees.
 If every member of your staff knows what your company stands for, what it is they love about working there and which vacancies you currently have, there really is no better way to spread the word.
 Just make sure that every employee sees – and tells – things the same way.

 There’s an added benefit of having happy employees act as your brand ambassadors.
 Employee referrals are an increasingly popular way of recruiting and it often is a faster, cheaper and better way to recruit.
 The fact that the person who got in via a referral already knows the employee that made the referral means they are both likely to stay longer in the company and the risk of a ‘culture misfit’ is a lower too.
 This obviously has a positive effect on your organisation’s turnover rate.
 Here you can read more on why employees are good recruiters.

 Throughout your entire recruitment process you want to make sure your Employer Brand is represented.
 Tis means every step of the way, from the job advert to the interviews and from all email or telephone communications to the candidate assessments.
 We’ve talked about the importance of job adverts before – go here if you missed it.

 A particular part of the recruitment process we’d like to highlight here is the candidate assessment.
 Especially if you test your applicants’ intelligence, personality and skills all at the same time, chances are you use a software tool.
-The good thing about HR preselection software, such as our TalentPitch, is that they can reflect your Employer Brand.
+The good thing about HR preselection software is that they can reflect your Employer Brand.
 Once the candidates have been through the online assessment, they’ve experienced how it is to work at your company, they’ve seen their future colleagues and tasted the culture.
 In other words: they know what to expect (and what not to).

 This is what that looks like: